yuxi-liu-wired/cheela/src/dragonsegg/volcano7.md

 "The old way was very simple, Great-Crack," the Old One said.
 "One seed in the seed bin for one pod in the pod bin.
 But this does not make sense.
 How can one seed, even a cluster seed, mean many pods?"

-Great-Crack tried hard to explain, and ran into the phenomenon that is often encountered by one trying to teach someone something&mdash;the teacher often learns something new herself.
+Great-Crack tried hard to explain, and ran into the phenomenon that is often encountered by one trying to teach someone something---the teacher often learns something new herself.
 Great-Crack learned to count past three.

 "Now look, Old One, I will go through it carefully.
 Here is one pod, and one oval seed.
 Here is another pod next to the first pod, and another oval seed next to the first seed.
-That's two&mdash;and now three."
+That's two---and now three."
 Great-Crack moved the third pod and seed into place, then reached for another set.

 "Now this many is..."
 Great-Crack fumbled for the nonexistent word. "...the same number of ways that you can travel: east, west, and the two hard directions."
 She continued adding sets.
 "And this many is the same as the number of fangs on a Swift.
 And this many is the number of petals in a petal plant..."